rfo909/CFT/README.md

 ```
 Date(Dir.newestFile.lastModified)
-/LastModified
+/NewestFileDate
 ```

 The first line, when we press Enter, is executed immediately, and returns a Date object for when the newest file in current directory.
-Then the second line defines a name for the previous line, creating the LastModified function in current script.
+Then the second line defines a name for the previous line, creating the NewestFileDate function in current script.

 A CFT script is a collection of functions.
 By default, CFT starts with an empty script without a name.
-When we create a function like LastModified above, it gets added to the script, although, which still exists in memory only.
+When we create a function like NewestFileDate above, it gets added to the script, although an unsaved script still exists in memory only.

-We can then save the script to a text file, and in turn open it in an editor, to modify it, with additional functions.

 ```
 :save Test